Monolithic vs Microservices architecture

-If all the functionalities of a project exists in a single codebase, then that application is known as monolithic application.
+If all the functionalities of a project exist in a single codebase, then that application is known as a monolithic application.
 We all must have designed a monolithic application in our lives in which we were given a problem statement and were asked to design a system with various functionalities.
-We design our application in various layers like presentation, service and persistence and then deploy that codebase as single jar/war file.
-This is nothing but a monolithic application where “mono” represents the single codebase containing all the required functionalities.
+We design our application in various layers like presentation, service, and persistence and then deploy that codebase as a single jar/war file.
+This is nothing but a monolithic application, where “mono” represents the single codebase containing all the required functionalities.

 Disadvantages of Monolithic applications:

-- It becomes too large in size with time and hence, difficult to manage.
+- It becomes too large with time and hence, difficult to manage.

 - As the size of the application increases, its start-up and deployment time also increases.

-- It is very difficult to adopt any new technology which is well suited for a particular functionality as it affects the whole application, both in terms of time and cost.
+- It is very difficult to adopt any new technology which is well suited for a particular functionality as it affects the entire application, both in terms of time and cost.

-- It is not very reliable as a single bug in any module can bring down the whole monolithic application.
+- It is not very reliable, as a single bug in any module can bring down the entire monolithic application.

 Advantages of monolithic applications:

 - Simple to develop relative to microservices, where skilled developers are required in order to identify and develop the services.